 - Not ideal for scrubbing with harsh solvents like toluene and ketones

-- Can tolerate harsh solvents only for short time period
+- Can tolerate harsh solvents only for a short time period

 Closed Cell Polyurethane Swabs